jingddong-zhang/HNKO-Learning-Hamiltonian-neural-Koopman-operator/README.md

 # HNKO
-This repository contains the code for the paper: Learning Hamiltonian neural Koopman operator and sustaining conservation law
+This repository contains the code for the paper: Learning Hamiltonian neural Koopman operator and simultaneously sustaining and discovering conservation law.

 ## Requirements
 Please download the packages in the **requirements.txt** file.